 One of the newest digital nomad festivals to join the party is Nomad Fest Switzerland, the first of its kind in the country.

-Right off the bat, I think we can all agree that Switzerland isn’t on many people’s lists when looking for an affordable destination.
+Right off the bat, I think we can all agree that Switzerland isn’t on many people’s lists when looking for an affordable destination, and many people would never even consider being a digital nomad in Switzerland!

 However, thanks to Nomad Fest Switzerland, that’s all about to change.